interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

   - Positive amount indicates its peer is indebted to the connector (an _asset_ to the connector).
   - Negative amount indicates its peer has sent a pre-payment to the connector.

-(Note: in context of "accounts payable" or "accounts receivable," "accounts" actually refers to a single account balance, not multiple accounts.)
+(Note that "accounts payable" and "accounts receivable" refer to accounts as _records_, distinct from accounts referring to the _arrangement_ between counterparties.)

 Thus, the connector's accounts payable with its peer should mirror its peer's accounts receivable with the connector, and respectively, the connector's accounts receivable should equal its peer's accounts payable.